stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

     - Select *iOS* &rarr; *Source* &rarr; *Cocoa Touch Class*, and click *Next*.
     - Name the class `GuestbookListPageLiferayConnector`, set it to extend `PaginationLiferayConnector`, select *Swift* for the language, and click *Next*.
     - Make sure the `Connector` folder and group is selected, as well as the *Liferay Guestbook* target (these should be selected by default).
 Click *Create*.

-2. In the new class, add an import for `LiferayScreens`, and a public `Int64` constant called `groupId`.
-This constant defines the site the Connector retrieves guestbooks from.
+2. In the new class, import `LiferayScreens` and add a public `Int64` constant called `groupId`.
+This constant holds the ID of the site the Connector retrieves guestbooks from.
 Your Connector should now look like this:

         import UIKit
         import LiferayScreens